HungarianDancer/WebScrapping/README.md

 # WebScrapping
-Some of my webscrapping scripts in Python: capturing data from websites and organizing it in a dictionary to be outputed in a csv file.
+Some of my webscrapping scripts in Python: capturing data from websites and organizing it in a dictionary to be outputed as a csv file.